hbenedek/hbenedek/README.md

 ### Hi!

-My name is Ben, I am a Machine Learning Engineer in Zurich.
+My name is Ben, I am a Data Scientist in Zurich.
 I am interested in recommender systems, algorithms, time series, reinforcement learning, and optimal transport.
 I do most of my work in Python.
-In my free time, I enjoy playing chess, reading books, and skiing.
+In my free time, I enjoy playing chess, reading books, running, and skiing.

-Feel free to contact me at hben.0204[at]gmail.com
+Feel free to contact me at benedek.harsanyi[at]protonmail.com

 ---